overviewer/Minecraft-Overviewer/docs/config.rst

 ``texturepath``
     This is a where a specific texture pack can be found to be used during this render.
     It can be either a folder or a zip file containing the texture pack.
+If specifying a folder, this option should point to a directory that *contains* the textures/ folder (it should not point to the textures folder directly).
     Its value should be a string.

 .. _crop: